shcaba/SS-DL-tool/README.md

 ```

 ## SS-DL tool features the following data-limited applications
 * Length-only models.
-These are akin to LBSPR (Hordyk et al. 2015) and LIME (Rudd and Thorson ).
-Both styles of length-only models can be performed in this tool.
+These are akin to LBSPR (Hordyk et al. 2015) and LIME (Rudd and Thorson 2017).
+Both styles of length-only models can be performed in this tool (determined by the estimation of recruitment), and include a choice between estimating F (recommended) or constant catch approaches (for stock status only; the estimated F values will not be useful on an absolute scale).
 * Age-only models
-* Catch only methods via the Simple Stock Synthesis approach (Cope 2013) *COMING SOON*
+* Catch only methods via the Simple Stock Synthesis approach (Cope 2013)
 * Extended Simple Stock Syntehsis (XSSS; Cope et al. 2013; Cope et al. 2015; Wetzel and Punt 2013) *COMING SOON*
 * Length + catch models
 * Catch and index (age-structured production) models *COMING SOON*